 Certain scenarios stand out for their complexity in determining the Place of Supply (POS).
 Two notable examples are services related to immovable property and digital services.

-• Services Related to Immovable Property: The POS for services like construction, maintenance, or leasing of immovable property is typically where the property is located.
-This can get complicated, especially if the property spans multiple states or if the services are provided from a different location.
+- Services Related to Immovable Property: The POS for services like construction, maintenance, or leasing of immovable property is typically where the property is located.
+Determining the POS can become complicated, especially when businesses operate across multiple states or provide services from different locations.
 Business owners need to carefully assess where the actual service takes place to determine the correct POS.

-• Digital Services: For online services, such as software development, cloud services, or digital marketing, the POS often hinges on the location of the recipient of the service.
-However, when the recipient’s location is ambiguous or spread across multiple jurisdictions, determining the POS can be challenging.
+- Digital Services: For online services, such as software development, cloud services, or digital marketing, the POS often hinges on the location of the recipient of the service.
+However, businesses may find it challenging to determine the POS when the recipient’s location is ambiguous or spans multiple jurisdictions.

 Also Read: Understanding GST Invoicing for Goods: Place of Supply Rules